Council of Five Elders: Oath of Allegiance

 Article 8.
-If any of the Commissioners or their followers found that unconsciously they had acted contrary to the orders given to them, they were at once to report the same to their superior officers, who would then deal leniently with them.
+If any of the Commissioners or their followers found that unconsciously they had acted contrary to the orders given to them, they would immediately report this to their superior officers, who would then deal leniently with them.

 Hideyoshi used a talisman (Japanese: 護符 Gofu) called Kumano-goufu (Japanese: 熊野牛王府) from Kumano Shrine when making an oath with daimyō, and it is said that when Hideyoshi's death was near, he made the five elders to write vows to remain faithful to him after his death.
 This vow is known in Japanese as Kishomon (Japanese: 起證文).

 Origin of the name "Go-Tairō"

 After the death of Hideyoshi, the five commissioners, including Ishida Mitsunari referred to Ieyasu and the other elders as Go-bugyoshu (Japanese:御奉行衆) and referred to the five commissioners as Toshiyoridomo (Japanese:年寄共) on Kishomon.
-He purposely used the term Go-bugyoshu to remind the elders that their job is to support Hideyori with their lives.
+He purposely used the term Go-bugyoshu to remind the elders that their job was to support Hideyori with their lives.
 On the other hand, Shimazu Yoshihisa referred to the five elders as Go-rojushu (Japanese: 御老中衆) and Kato Kiyomasa called them the Nihon-Gotoshiyorishu (Japanese: 日本御年寄衆).
 They both called the five commissioners Go-bugyoshu (Japanese: 御奉行衆).
 People were calling them differently depending on their relationship with the five elders and the five commissioners, but there is no document that gives evidence that the Five Elders were actually called as Go-Tairo.
 The word Tairo (Japanese: 大老) was the name of the highest position that was temporarily a higher position than Roju (Japanese: 老中), under the Tokugawa Shogunate.
 It is believed that the Five Elders were referred to as the Go-Tairo after the title of Tairo was created in the Edo Period.